Why Couples Break Up

 1. They haven’t learned how to deal with their differences

-During the honeymoon period of a relationship, differences tend to shuffled to the background and similarities prevail.
-This is the time when the attraction is strongest and the relationship has time to form.
-But inevitably this first stage of the relationship doesn’t last.
-After the honeymoon period, the real relationship sets in.
+In a relationship’s honeymoon period, a couple’s differences tend to stay in the background.
+The partners’ similarities prevail.
+This is when the attraction is strongest and the relationship has time to form.
+But, inevitably the honeymoon stage doesn’t last.
+After the honeymoon, the real relationship sets in.

 In a real relationship, we get disappointed, we don’t always get our needs met, we don’t like everything about our partners, and we don’t always agree on important things.
-When the real relationship sets in, many couples exhibit the following:
+When the real relationship sets in, many couples:

-- They feel like they made the wrong choice of mate
+- Feel like they chose the wrong mate

-Usually, this means that couples have not found a way to diffuse conflict, solve problems, accept their differences and continue to be kind and generous, like they were when they first met.
+Usually, this means that couples have not found a way to diffuse conflict, solve problems, accept their differences, and continue to be as kind and generous as when they first met.
 Sometimes couples separate or divorce at this stage.

 2. They don’t pay attention to the relationship anymore

-Relationship experts keep saying that a relationship needs “work”.
-But more than “work” a relationship needs “attention”.
-Most couples start out highly satisfied and then begin to take each other from granted and stop paying attention to each other.
-When couples stop paying attention to the relationship, this results in
+Relationship experts keep saying that a relationship needs “work.”
+But, more than “work,” a relationship needs attention.
+Most couples start out highly satisfied.
+At some point, however, they start to take each other for granted and stop paying attention to one another.
+When couples stop paying attention to the relationship, they experience:

-So, as normal stresses of a life together pile up and crowd out the time for romance and intimacy, couples may put less effort into their relationship or they may let the grievances they hold against one another tear them apart.
+So, as normal stresses of a life together pile up and crowd out time for romance and intimacy, couples may put less effort into their relationship.
+Or, they may let the grievances they hold against one another tear them apart.
 Some couples divorce or separate because of severe disconnection rather than severe conflict.

 3. They have difficult time influencing their partner

-As couples move through time, there is a need to adjust to changed circumstances, changed roles, and changed life experiences.
+As the relationship evolves over time, couples need to adjust to changed circumstances, changed roles, and changed life experiences.
 If one member of the couple does most of the changing, resentment may set in.

 Other reasons couples break up are more complex.
 Couples also break up:

-- If one or both members of the couple has a history of alcohol abuse or abuses other drugs
+- History of alcohol abuse or abuses other drugs

-These reasons operate like risk factors affecting couples negatively.
+These reasons operate like risk factors that affect couples negatively.
 Couples who have these risk factors are advised to pay attention to how they navigate their relationship.
+They can seek individual or couples counseling to reduce risk.
 There is a correlation between individual risk factors and relationship problems.
 The more risk factors, the more potential for relationship problems.

-Now you know the main reasons why couples break up.
-It may take a bit more time, and it may require both individual and couples counseling but with commitment to, and a plan for, change, these relationships can thrive too.
+Now you know the main reasons why couples break up—and how there is hope for repair.
+It may take a bit more time—and it may require both individual and couples counseling—but with commitment to, and a plan for, change, your relationship can thrive.